 Hydropower is the nation's premier renewable energy resource from a cost, emissions and reliability perspective.
 However, due to its quiet, long history and relative success it has been taken for granted in public policy debates.

-In a whitepaper released April 2, 2019, the National Hydropower Association and Chelan PUD issue a call to action, identifying six recommendations, covering a range of issues including market design, public policy and regulatory processes.
-The recommendations include:
+In a whitepaper released on April 2, 2019, the National Hydropower Association and Chelan PUD issued a call to action, identifying six recommendations, covering a range of issues including market design, public policy and regulatory processes:

 - Design markets that value hydropower services